B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 - Follow an annual cycle: measure → disclose → independent verification

-- By Year 3: adopt science-based targets, publish a Transition Plan, complete just transition consultations
+- In Year 3: adopt science-based targets, publish a Transition Plan, complete just transition consultations, and adapt existing executive remuneration schemes

-- By Year 5: act on just transition and annually disclose Transition-Plan progress
+- In Year 5: act on just transition and annually disclose Transition-Plan progress and effectiveness

 How Seedling helps